 Initially, the assessment of Notional Rent reimbursement is determined by the District Valuer, and a professional adviser such as Aitchison Raffety can then advise if this falls at expected levels and progress an appeal to maximise the figure.
 Notional Rent can go up or down in line with market conditions, whereas Cost Rent is fixed.

 Most practices would therefore require some comfort that there is no risk of the Notional Rent falling below the previous Cost Rent level in the future.
-Historically a percentage excess of 10% was considered appropriate.
+Historically, a percentage excess of 10% was considered appropriate.
 These days with a strong healthcare market and continued rental increases over recent years, the percentage does not need to be quite as high as this, although ideally, you would still want it to fall comfortably above the level of Cost Rent before switching from one scheme to the other.
 As commented on above, it is important to note that the initial District Valuer proposal is not always the best offer and can be appealed with the assistance of specialist advisers.

 Alternatively, if you are required to switch from Cost Rent to Notional Rent for one of the reasons noted above, the Notional Rent figure may still fall substantially below that of the Cost Rent and an appeal can be undertaken to minimise the shortfall of income to the Practice.